William O. Douglas: Vietnam War

 Douglas took strong positions on the Vietnam War.
-In 1952 Douglas traveled to Vietnam and met with Ho Chi Minh.
+In 1952, Douglas traveled to Vietnam and met with Ho Chi Minh.
 During the trip Douglas became friendly with Ngo Dinh Diem and in 1953 he personally introduced the nationalist leader to senators Mike Mansfield and John F. Kennedy.
 Douglas became one of the chief promoters for U.S. support of Diem, with CIA deputy director Robert Amory crediting Diem becoming "our man in Indochina" to a conversation with Douglas during a party at Martin Agronsky's house.

 After Diem's assassination in November 1963, Douglas became strongly critical of the war, believing Diem had been killed because he "was not sufficiently servile to Pentagon demands."
 Douglas now outspokenly argued the war was illegal, dissenting whenever the Court passed on an opportunity to hear such claims.
 In 1968 Douglas issued an order blocking the shipment of Army reservists to Vietnam, before the eight other justices unanimously reversed him.

 In Schlesinger v.
 Holtzman (1973) Justice Thurgood Marshall issued an in-chambers opinion declining Rep. Elizabeth Holtzman's request for a court order stopping the military from bombing Cambodia.
 The Court was in recess for the summer but the Congresswoman reapplied, this time to Douglas.
 Douglas met with Holtzman's ACLU lawyers at his home in Goose Prairie, Washington, and promised them a hearing the next day.
 On Friday, August 3, 1973, Douglas held a hearing in the Yakima federal courthouse, where he dismissed the Government's argument that he was causing a "constitutional confrontation" by saying, "we live in a world of confrontations.
 That's what the whole system is about."
 On August 4, Douglas ordered the military to stop bombing, reasoning "denial of the application before me would catapult our airmen as well as Cambodian peasants into the death zone."
 The U.S. military ignored Douglas's order.
 Six hours later the eight other justices reconvened by telephone for a special term and unanimously overturned Douglas's ruling.

 "Trees have standing"

-In his dissenting opinion in the landmark environmental law case Sierra Club v.
+Douglas was highly innovative in legal theory.
+For example, in his dissenting opinion in the landmark environmental law case Sierra Club v.
 Morton, 405 U.S. 727 (1972), Douglas argued that "inanimate objects" should have standing to sue in court: